What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-A frequent signs of a blocked toilet is when water rises to the brim after flushing.
-You might also notice that the water drains in a slow manner, or hear sounds of gurgling coming out of the bathroom.
+Some of the more obvious signs of a blocked toilet is when the water level rises to the top of the bowl after flushing.
+There is a possibility that the water drains slowly, or you might hear sounds of gurgling coming from the toilet.

-If you suspect the toilet is blocked, avoid trying to flush it over again since this could cause flooding.
-Instead, shut off water flow valve behind the toilet and use a plunger to try and remove any blockages.
-If this doesn’t work you can call Sydney Blocked Drains Plumbing for professional help.
+If you suspect that your toilet is blocked and you are unable to flush it, do not attempt to flush it in the future as this could result in flooding.
+Instead, turn off water flow valve that is behind the toilet, and employ a plunger to try to eliminate any blockages.
+If that doesn’t work contact Sydney Blocked Drains Plumbing for professional help.

 Yes!
-There are many ways to keep your toilet from becoming blocked.
-These include avoiding flushing non-degradable products like Wet wipes, sanitary products or cotton wool down the toilet.
-It is also important to avoid using oil or grease in the sink as it will cause it to solidify and block pipes.
+There are numerous actions you can take to stop your toilet from getting blocked, including avoiding flushing items that are not biodegradable, such as the sanitary products, wet wipes or cotton wool in the toilet.
+Also, avoid spilling oil or grease down the sink as it will cause it to solidify and block pipes.

-If you’ve tried splurging your toilet but it still isn’t unblocking, or you think that there’s an issue in the plumbing system, causing frequent blockages, it’s the right time to seek out a professional plumber like Sydney Blocked Drains Plumbing .
-We have many years of experience dealing with any plumbing problem and can quickly diagnose and fix any issues with minimal disruption to your home.
+If you’ve tried to flush the toilet, but it does not unblock, or you suspect that there’s a problem with the plumbing system, causing frequent blockages, it’s the right time to contact an experienced plumber such as Sydney Blocked Drains Plumbing .
+We’ve had years of experience in dealing with various plumbing issues and can quickly diagnose and resolve any issues without causing any impact on your property.

-It is recommended that you get the drains cleaned out by professionals like Sydney Blocked Drains Plumbing every 1-2 years.
-This will reduce the chance of blockages and help keep your plumbing system operating smoothly.
-If you regularly have problems with drains blocking or slow draining of water despite being careful to not block them, then regular cleaning is beneficial.
+It is recommended to have cleaning your drainage system by a professional such as Sydney Blocked Drains Plumbing every 1-2 years.
+This will prevent blockages and keep your plumbing system in good working order.
+If you regularly have problems with drains blocking or slow draining water despite taking precautions not to clog them, then cleaning your drains every year could be beneficial.

-These techniques are fairly simple to execute and the majority of these items are available in households.
-If you’re experiencing a toilet that is blocked, before panicking after attempting all these techniques, call Sydney Blocked Drains Plumbing ‘s expert plumbers located in Sydney , if you’re in search of professional assistance with your blocked toilets.
+These procedures are fairly easy to execute, and most of these items are available in households.
+If you’re experiencing a toilet that is blocked, before panicking after attempting all these strategies, you should contact Sydney Blocked Drains Plumbing ‘s expert plumbers located in Sydney , if you’re in search of professional assistance for your blocked toilets.

 Additional Information